SSO appoints Venezuelan conductor Rodolfo Barraez as associate conductor

 SSO's music director Hans Graf, an Austrian who joined the orchestra in July 2019, said: "Rodolfo is a very gifted, accomplished young conductor with great enthusiasm and commitment in nurturing young musicians.
 We warmly welcome him and look forward to the commencement of his term in this exciting 2022/2023 season."

-A rising star of the conducting world, Barraez hasearned several accolades within the last few years, including winning the second prize at the Inaugural 2020 Siemens-Hallé International Conductor Competition in Manchester.
+A rising star of the conducting world, Barraez has earned several accolades in the last few years, including winning the second prize at the inaugural 2020 Siemens-Halle International Conductor Competition in Manchester.

 "I am thrilled to be joining the Singapore Symphony Orchestra as associate conductor and look forward to collaborating with our musicians to deliver unforgettable concert experiences for the audiences in Singapore," said Barraez.